-6. DISCUSSION
+VI.
+DISCUSSION

-From the SPEC OMP2012 benchmark suite focusing on OpenMP multi-threaded performance and the Trinitiy de novo assembly application, we've found a number of performance implications for both vSMP and UV systems.
+From the SPEC OMP2012 benchmark suite focusing on OpenMP multi-threaded performance and the Trinity de novo assembly application, we've found a number of performance implications for both vSMP and UV systems.
 From OMP2012 benchmarks as a whole, we've found that the vSMP generally performs better at 192 cores than the SGI UV.
 Much of this performance improvement of the vSMP over the SGI UV is expected as the vSMP utilizes a newer CPU architecture, and accounts for vSMP running faster on the majority of benchmarks.
-However, there some benchmarks where the vSMP significantly outperforms the UV, sometimes by magins beyond 5 times.
-This is most likely due to interconnect bandwidth contention that exists the UV across the NUMAlink5 architecture when compared to the faster QDR InfiniBand interconnect found with ScaleMP's vSMP.
+However, there some benchmarks where the vSMP significantly outperforms the UV, sometimes by margins beyond 5 times.
+This is most likely due to interconnect bandwidth contention that exists in the UV across the NUMAlink5 architecture when compared to the faster QDR InfiniBand interconnect found with ScaleMP's vSMP.
 This difference plays a significant role in performance for applications that are bound by memory bandwidth, but not for CPU bound tasks where there is little inter-node communication and remote memory access.
 If the per core memory usage is especially small and the application is almost purely CPU bound, the SGI UV performs much better than the vSMP, as seen with the Smith-Waterman benchmark.
 It is our hypothesis that this is due to the cache size differences between the two CPU architectures that favors the Westmere based SGI UV1000.
 It is also worth noting that several OMP2012 benchmarks did not scale much past 2x performance speedup compared to the reference system, indicating very weak scaling of the benchmarks themselves.
 This goes to show that not all applications will effectively parallelize with OpenMP, and that scaling is still largely dependent on the algorithm itself.
+Furthermore, the overhead of remote memory accesses increases as the systems get larger [28].
 It is also worth stressing that we are only characterizing two deployed systems, which may not accurately represent other current or future ScaleMP vSMP or SGI UV deployments, as there exists many differences between each deployment.
-This discrepancy between deployments can be seen in the reported improved performance of the SGI UV results provided by SGI Corporation on the SPEC OMP2012 website [16].